How to nail your brand photography style like a pro

 a set of three photographs in a variety of locations

-Think about your brands' characteristics and tone, do bright, well-lit images fit better, or do the photos need to be dark and earthy.
-(Examples)
+Think about your brand's characteristics and tone.
+Do bright, well-lit images fit better?
+Or do the photos need to be dark and earthy?

-What locations/environments/textures fit your brands' mood and style?
-I like to answer this question by creating an ideal office/home for your brand.
+What locations/environments/textures fit your brand's mood and style?
+I like to answer this question by considering an ideal office/home for your brand.

 • Where's it located?
 Beach, country, suburbia?